Mahfujul-hasan/skill-exchange-platform/README.md

 <p>Skill Swap is a frontend-focused web application designed to showcase various skill-based courses such as guitar lessons, spoken English, digital marketing, and photography.

 The project emphasizes modern UI design, responsiveness, and user experience.
 I built reusable components, applied clean layouts, and ensured full responsiveness across devices.

-This project highlights my ability to create attractive, interactive, and user-friendly interfaces using modern frontend tools.</p>
+This project highlights my ability to create attractive, interractive, and user-friendly interfaces using modern frontend tools</p>
 --
 ## Technologies Used
 - React